Ssumday: 100 Thieves

 After Dignitas dissolved, Ssumday signed with a new organization, 100 Thieves, for a sum reported to be more than US$700,000.
 In their first split, the Thieves took first place in the regular season, and made it to the LCS finals, before they fell 0–3 to Team Liquid.

 In summer, Ssumday picked up another First Team All–Pro, and the 100 Thieves qualified for the 2018 World Championship, but bowed out in the group stage with a disappointing 2–4 record.
 The team struggled in 2019 and 2020, staying near the bottom of the standing in the LCS, before making a comeback in summer of 2021, after Ssumday acquired his green card, granting him residency in the United States.
 100 Thieves finished second in the regular season, and went on to defeat Team Liquid in the finals for Ssumday's first domestic title, which Ssumday cited as a very important and emotional achievement.

 Evil Geniuses

 For the 2023 LCS Spring Split, Ssumday signed with Evil Geniuses.

 100 Thieves (second stint)

 For the 2023 LCS Summer Split, Ssumday re-signed with 100 Thieves.
 After the season, Ssumday remained on 100 Thieves as a content creator.
 In May 2024, Ssumday announced his retirement from professional League of Legends.

+Coaching career

+On June 23, 2026, Ssumday was announced as the new head coach for the challengers team of HANJIN BRION.